rancher/elemental-toolkit/docs/content/en/docs/Getting started/upgrading.md

 ## Upgrade to a specific container image

-To specify a specific container image to upgrade to instead of the regular upgrade channels, run `elemental upgrade --system.uri image-uri`.
+To specify a specific container image to upgrade to instead of the regular upgrade channels, run `elemental upgrade --system image-uri`.

-_Note_ by default `elemental upgrade --system.uri` runs an mtree checksum verificatiom (requires images manifests generated with mtree separately).
-To disable image checksum verification, run `elemental upgrade --verify --system.uri`.
+_Note_ by default `elemental upgrade --system` runs an mtree checksum verificatiom (requires images manifests generated with mtree separately).
+To disable image checksum verification, run `elemental upgrade --verify --system`.

+## Upgrading the Recovery partition

+It is possible to upgrade the Recovery partition together with the system: `elemental upgrade --system image-uri --recovery`.
+To upgrade the Recovery partition only, the `upgrade-recovery` command can be used: `elemental upgrade-recovery --recovery-system.uri image-uri`.

 ## Integration with System Upgrade Controller